binghe/HOL/doc/trindemossen-1.release.md

-% Release notes for HOL4, ??????
+% Release notes for HOL4, Trindemossen-1

 <!-- search and replace ?????? strings corresponding to release name -->
 <!-- indent code within bulleted lists to column 11 -->

-(Released: xxxxxx)
+(Released: 25 April 2024)

-We are pleased to announce the Trindemossen 1 release of HOL4.
+We are pleased to announce the Trindemossen-1 release of HOL4.
 We have changed the name (from Kananaskis) because of the kernel change reflected by the new efficient compute tool (see [below](#verified-comp)).

 Contents